code4it-dev/c4it-hugo/content/architecture-note/013-webapi-vs-rest-vs-restful/index.md

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

-When you create a resource using REST APIs you should also return the reference to the details of the newly created resource.
+When you create a resource using REST APIs, you should also return the reference to the details of the newly created resource.
 In ASP.NET, it's easy: you can use `CreatedAtAction` and `CreatedAtRoute`.

 🔗 [Getting resource location with CreatedAtAction and CreatedAtRoute action results | Code4IT](https://www.code4it.dev/blog/createdatroute-createdataction/)